 Movie Time from Crestock Photos These question are based on those in my book, Focus: The Art and Soul of Cinema.
 They are intended to help you organise your thinking as you watch a film.
 As well as helping you in your own thinking about movies, these questions also provide a useful framework for group discussions […]

 Norman Wisdom was one of the funniest people in the history of British film.
 His talent for physical comedy was matchless - no wonder Charlie Chaplin called Wisdom his favourite clown.
 But he could also switch to become sensitive and serious, as when he first sang 'Don't Laugh at Me' in Trouble in Store (1953). […]

 Encounter 10: Jeffrey Overstreet on the how of storytelling from International Arts Movement on Vimeo.
 Jeffrey is a great, insightful Christian film critic whose perspectives I value highly.
 This lecture was given at the International Arts Movement Encounter 10.
-These posts may be related: Art’s Desire: Responding to Film and Literature (part six) This is […]
+Related posts: Being Charlie Kaufman Some recommended books on film and faith Discovering the brokenness of […]

 In Woody Allen's film Vicky Cristina Barcelona, Juan Antonia (Javier Bardem) invites Vicky (Rebecca Hall) and Cristina (Scarlett Johansson) to accompany him to Oviedo to view a particular sculpture which he finds inspiring.
 Cristina jumps at the opportunity, but Vicky goes reluctantly.
 The statue we later see is of a crucifix, which allows Woody Allen […]